jrpool/learning-os-software/services/surveys.md

 ## Use Cases

-### Question Creation
+### Question Creation and Assignment

 Based on some analysis of currently-running Learners Guild experiment, a Partner wants to ask the Learners a specific question in order to gain insight into said experiment.
-She visits the Survey service and is presented an interface to add a question, specifying:
+She visits the Survey service and is presented an interface to add a question and target it to one or more groups of users.
-  - the question
-  - the scale of possible responses
-  - the target (e.g., Users, Pod, Cohort, Chapter, All Learners, etc.)
-  - the frequency of administration (e.g., every 3 weeks, once per month on the first Tuesday)

 ### Response Collection